Package insert / prescribing information

-In the two-dose ATLAS trial [see CLINICAL STUDIES (14.2)] in heart failure patients, withdrawals due to adverse reactions were not different between the low and high groups, either in total number of discontinuation (17% to 18%) or in rare specific reactions (less than 1%).
+In the two-dose ATLAS trial [see Clinical Studies (14.2)] in heart failure patients, withdrawals due to adverse reactions were not different between the low and high groups, either in total number of discontinuation (17 to 18%) or in rare specific reactions (< 1%).
 The following adverse reactions, mostly related to ACE inhibition, were reported more commonly in the high dose group:

 Patients treated with Lisinopril had a higher incidence of hypotension (by 5.3%) and renal dysfunction (by 1.3%) compared with patients not taking Lisinopril.

 Other clinical adverse reactions occurring in 1% or higher of patients with hypertension or heart failure treated with Lisinopril in controlled clinical trials and that do not appear in other sections of labeling are listed below:

 Body as a whole: Fatigue, asthenia, orthostatic effects.

 Digestive: Pancreatitis, constipation, flatulence, dry mouth, diarrhea.

 Hematologic: Rare cases of bone marrow depression, hemolytic anemia, leukopenia/neutropenia and thrombocytopenia.